 - That before they entered into the contract.

-has not seen the goods, they must match the description.
-Similarly, if the
+not seen the goods, they must match the description.
+Similarly, if the buyer has

-buyer has bought something on the basis of a sample, the goods supplied must
+bought something on the basis of a sample, the goods supplied must match the

-to buy goods, there is an implied term that the goods must be fit for the
+buy goods, there is an implied term that the goods must be fit for the that

 - That the goods must be of “merchantable quality”.
 This means that they